The influence of anisotropy on the manifestation of aging effects in the magnetoresistance of multilayer structures: INTRODUCTION

 \section{INTRODUCTION}

-The physics of ultrathin films and multilayer structures has been an area of active research [1,2].
-This interest in multilayer structures is associated with a number of unique properties of this type of films with a thickness of one to several tens of monolayers; the properties of multilayer structures differ significantly from the properties of bulk materials.
-In particular, the use of ferromagnetic films based on \chem{Co} in artificial created multilayer super lattices leads to interesting phenomena, such as the effect of giant magnetoresistance [3].
-Alloys of ultrathin magnetic films are used in various fields, for example, as building blocks for multilayer superstructures, which have a wide range of applications in devices based on the phenomenon of giant magnetoresistance, as well as tunneling magnetoresistance [4,5].
+The physics of ultrathin films and multilayer structures has been an area of active exploration for many years \cite{Dieny2020, Vaz2008}.
+The interest in multilayer structures is related to a number of uncommon properties of this type of films with a thickness of one to a few tens of monolayers.
+Areas of research aimed at the occurrence of aging effects still have broad potential for research \cite{Bohmer, arxiv_Baity}.
+Alloys of ultrathin magnetic films are used in various fields ranging from spintronic devices to biomedicine.
+These alloys are widely used in various fields, one of which is the use as parts of multilayer structures in devices based on a tunnel and giant magnetoresistance \cite{CHEN, DUINE}.

-The nanoscale periodicity in multilayer nanostructures gives rise to the mesoscopic effects of the strong spatial spin correlation with the slow relaxation dynamics of magnetization accompanying the quenching of the system in the non-equilibrium state.
-Magnetic superstructures with nanoscale periodicity, in contrast to bulk materials, make it possible to increase the relaxation time due to the effects associated with the larger characteristic spin-spin correlation length, and in bulk systems, the effects of slow dynamics and aging appear near the critical point [6].
-Existing experimental studies of magnetization relaxation [7] have revealed magnetic aging in magnetic superstructures based on \chem{Co/Cr}.
-In studies in Refs.
-8-10, we have revealed aging in the behavior of \chem{Co/Cr/Co} and \chem{Co/Cu/Co} multilayer structures using Monte Carlo simulations of the non-equilibrium behavior of systems, there is a slowdown in correlation and relaxation processes with increasing age in systems "age" $t_w$ - which is the time between sample preparation and the start of measurements of its characteristics.
-Aging in magnetic multilayer structures occurs not only at the critical temperature $T_c$ , but in a wide low temperature range at $T \leq T_c$, which is an important difference from bulk properties.
+In multilayer structures, nanoscale periodicity affects the specific relationship between the spin dependence with the slow dynamics of magnetization relaxation, which also leads to quenching of the system in the case of a nonequilibrium state of the system.
+Magnetic multilayer systems with nanoscale periodicity show to increase provide relaxation time, which due to the effects associated with a larger characteristic length of the spin-spin correlation.
+This is one of the differences multilayer systems compare from a bulk.
+In the case of bulk systems, the effects of slow dynamics and aging observe near critical point.
+Magnetic aging systems based on \chem{Co/Cr} was discovered in experimental studies, the relaxation other magnetization of the system \cite{Mukherjee2010}.

-In this study, the Monte Carlo simulation of the nonequilibrium behavior of multilayer magnetic structures \chem{Co/Cu(100)/Co} and \chem{Pt/Co/Cu(100)/Co/Pt} characterizing different types of magnetic anisotropy is carried out was carried out.
-Research done on the aging characteristics depending on the thickness of ferromagnetic films in the presented multilayer structures was studied.
-In the course of modeling the nonequilibrium behavior of these structures, it is planned to reveal the nontrivial effects of aging in the magnetoresistance, as well as the influence of the initial states of the systems on the magnetoresistance.